nthung1021/AWAD-IA04-Backend/README.md

 ## Introduction

-A simple API Endpoint demonstrating the APIs for the User Registration using NestJS framework
+A simple API Endpoint demonstrating the APIs for the User Authentication (with JWT) using NestJS framework

-This is the individual assignment (number 3) in the subject Advanced Web Application Development (AWAD)as an exercise for practicing React.
+This is the individual assignment (number 4) in the subject Advanced Web Application Development (AWAD) as an exercise for practicing React.

 This is a [Nest.js](https://github.com/nestjs/nest) project